 Press releases are important on the internet, just like there were offline in print media, radio, and television.
 Many sites accept press releases, and you really should write a strong feature on what you do, the benefits of buying through you, any factors that differentiate you from the competition, your hours of service, and anything else that is both informative and interesting.
 The neat thing about the internet is you do not have to rely on newspapers and services to get your press release published promptly.

-For example, you can publish PRs through sites that focus solely on press releases but send yours also, to relevant sites that might post it for you as a courtesy to their customers.
+For example, you can publish PRs through sites that focus solely on press releases but send yours to relevant sites that might post it for you as a courtesy to their customers.
 There are many ways to tie in your products with other companies without being a threat to their businesses.
-Further, you can publish the press release on any number of free blogging sites with links back to your main website.
+Further, you can publish the press release on any free blogging sites with links to your main website.
 In fact, press releases are an excellent way to promote your business online.

 Tip #4 – Guest Blogging or Article Writing

 But one word of caution here.
 This is not an advertisement.
 Do not take advantage of the willingness of others to sell your service and products.
 Show yourself as doing something helpful for their users.
 Choose a topic that serves a purpose to their audiences, which in turn will bring you targeted traffic.
-You want to be known as someone who is willing to contribute with bona fide ideas and support, not someone whose sole goal is to spam and take something for nothing.
+You want to be known as someone willing to contribute with bona fide ideas and support, not someone whose sole goal is to spam and take something for nothing.

 Tip #5 – Advertise on Relevant Sites